-In front of us is István Dobó Square in the Hungarian town of Eger.
-The city is known for its thermal springs, historical buildings and citadel, which was protected by a great military leader, István Dobó.
-The Turks tried to take the Castle of Eger in 1552, but despite their huge army, which exceeded the Hungarian force by several times, the attackers had to admit defeat.
-However, after about 50 years, the fortress came under the Turks’ control for 100 years.
+In front of us is Istvan Dobo Square in the Hungarian town of Eger.
+The city is known for its thermal springs, historical buildings and the citadel, which was protected by the great military, Istvan Dobo.
+The Turks tried to take the Castle of Eger in 1552, but despite their huge army, which exceeded the Hungarian army by several times, the attackers had to admit defeat.
+However, about fifty years later, the fortress came under the Turks’ control for the next hundred years.

-In addition to the square, in Eger is a monument dedicated to the great Hungarian military.
-In other cities in the country, people also honor the memory of this historical figure through plaques and monuments.
-In the right part of the image we can see the tower of Minorite Catholic church, which is another attraction of Eger, built in the middle of the eighteenth century.
-There are also Orthodox churches in Eger.
+In addition to the square in Eger is a monument, dedicated to the great Hungarian military.
+In other cities of the country people also honor the memory of this historical figure with the plaques and monuments.
+To the right, we can see the tower of Minorite Catholic Church, which is another attraction of Eger, built in the middle of the eighteenth century.
+There are also some Orthodox churches in Eger.